simple-acme/simple-acme.github.io/manual/renewal-management.md

 ### File names
 The files are randomly named by the program, but you are free to rename them if that suits you.
 The only requirement is that they must be unique, which is enforced by checking that the `"Id"` field in the JSON must match with the name of file.
-You can specify your own identifier at creation time with the `--id` switch.
+You can specify your own identifier at creation time with the `‑‑id` switch.

 ### File content
 The renewal files consist of three parts: